Did You Know? Knowledge is Power, Even in Families

 The obvious question is how to prevent knowledge from becoming a power struggle.
 Since not all knowledge is related to power, we need to check ourselves first.

-When we stop making power plays in our family, we can relate to each other as equals.
+When we stop making power plays in our family unit, we can relate to each other as equals.
 There’s really nothing to be gained from making a controlling power move with our family members.

 Knowledge really is power.
 So let’s leave the knowledge with the person it belongs with.
 Don’t share if it’s not your news to share.
 Don’t be upset if someone has knowledge you don’t.
 Sometimes we just don’t share the same information with everyone.
 That doesn’t mean we have a bad relationship or that they don’t like us.
 It just means they didn’t share that information with us…yet.

 I hope this helps.
-Focus on loving your family and you’ll be off to a great start!
+Focus on loving your family with mutual respect and you’ll be off to a great start!

 💖 Andrea